-- Straight Stairs: This type of staircase is the most used and popular because of its convenience, functionality, and cost-effectiveness.
+Straight stairs are the most used and popular because of their convenience, functionality, and cost-effectiveness.
 The straight-line design means there is no need for additional support structures and only needs to be attached at the bottom and top of the stairs.
-They are usually the easiest to build with easy installation of railings and handrails.
+They are usually the easiest to build with simple installation of railings and handrails.
 The straight staircase does take up a greater amount of space because of its linear design.

-- U-Shaped Stairs: This type of staircase is two parallel straight staircases that have a 180-degree turn.
+U-shaped stairs consist of two parallel straight staircases that have a 180-degree turn.
 These staircases are visually more appealing than straight staircases and take up less linear floor space.
 The U-shape is similar to the L-shape because it can be located in a corner.

-- Winder Stairs: This type of staircase is similar to an L-shaped staircase without the landing.
-The stairs are continuous with a triangular-shape step rounding the corner.
+Winder stairs are similar to an L-shaped staircase without the landing.
+It often includes walls so it feels like you are stepping through a tunnel or cave.
+The stairs are continuous with a triangular-shaped step rounding the corner.
 The winder stair requires less space and is often used as a secondary staircase.
 A center support structure is usually required.

-- Spiral Stairs: This type of staircase is a compact circular structure centered around a pole.
+Spiral stairs are a compact option that consist of a circular structure centered around a pole.
+This is often a more exposed staircase and will not have walls surrounding it.
 Spiral staircases can make a major statement to your space by the different railing options to choose from.
 They are relatively easy to install because of the center pole design but can be difficult to navigate the narrow space.

-- Curved Stairs: This type of staircase is used to make a statement and is usually traditional in design.
+Curved stairs are used to make a statement and are usually traditional in design.
 Unlike the spiral staircase, the curved stair is a gentle curve with a wide space to maneuver easily up and down.
 Curved stairs are the most difficult to build but visually make the most impact.

-Whether you know exactly what you want or need a little design help, the award-winning design team at Southern Staircase/Artistic Stairs is ready to sit with you to discuss the goals you have for your space.
-Southern Staircase/Artistic Stairs provides comprehensive assistance throughout the entire stair construction process.
-Call Southern Staircase/Artistic Stairs today and take your stairs to the next level.
+Whether you know exactly what type of staircase you want or need a little design help, the award-winning design team at Southern Staircase is ready to sit with you to discuss the goals you have for your space.
+Southern Staircase provides comprehensive assistance throughout the entire stair construction process.
+Call Southern Staircase today at 888-510-0342 or contact us online to take your stairs to the next level.

 Posted on behalf of Southern Staircase | Artistic Stairs